SEO for Solicitors (Search Engine Optimisation) Explained

 “Your one hour telephone consultancy was very informative.
-In a space of an hour you gave us a very good grasp on search engine optimisation and removed a lot of mystique around the same.
+In a space of an hour, you gave us a very good grasp on search engine optimisation and removed a lot of mystique around the same.
 We now feel confident that we can implement a lot of the strategies ourselves as a result of your advice.
-I would not hesitate in recommending you to other solicitors although unfortunately it will not be to my competitors.”
+I would not hesitate in recommending you to other solicitors although unfortunately, it will not be to my competitors.”

 Denis Stevenson, Managing Director, Rowlinsons Solicitors Cheshire

-There is so much hyperbol on the internet surrounding search engine marketing services and SEO.
+There is so much hyperbole on the internet surrounding search engine marketing services and SEO.
 If you want to engage a professional company you will have to spend a minimum of £2,000 a month and quite possibly you will see no results.
 However, I have achieved great results on a nominal budget, and I am happy to share how I have done this with you; are you interested?

 Here is a summary of each of the steps that you need to undertake if you would like to be featured near the top of the Search results for search terms that could be very valuable for you (for example “Conveyancing Solicitors Bristol”).

-Beneath the summary you will find a more detailed explanation of the steps required to rank a solicitors website well in the search engines.
+Beneath the summary, you will find a more detailed explanation of the steps required to rank a solicitors website well in the search engines.

 Google likes things to be easy and structured.
 I suppose this makes complete sense when it crawls billions of pages every day.
 Therefore, the easier you make it for Google’s spider bots to crawl their way around your website, the greater the chance you have of Google rewarding you with some extra free visitors.